thorrism/DesignTools/README.md

 # Material Design Tools
 A repository for tools commonly used in applications to save time in development.
-All the views use Material Design standards and should work for apis as far back as api 7
+The purpose of this repo is mostly for me to avoid producing boilerplate code over and over again, but I decided to share for others who may be interested.
+All the views use Material Design standards and should work for apis as far back as api 7.

-(**STILL IN DEVELOPMENT!**)
+(**This is a work in progress, mostly for myself but made public for others to enjoy :-). **)

 # Tools:
 **_RaisedButton_**: Material Design inspired button that uses elevation and appears to be raised above the base surface of a view.
 This is one of the two types of buttons Google's Material Design guidelines suggest to use.